What are building dreams about?

 Who is in dreams of buildings?

-Building dreams are more related to unnamed people and much more related to strangers than dreams in general.
+Dreams of buildings are more related to unnamed people and much more related to strangers than dreams in general.
 They are less related to family and less related to romantic partners.

 the same as usual